October 10, 2019

 Evans & Cogswell continued treasury note operations on Main Street – as well as the general printing work in the new plant on Gervais Street – until being forced to evacuate Columbia with the Treasury Note Bureau ahead of Union troops.
 Both of Evans & Cogswell’s plants were destroyed during the occupation of Columbia in February 1865.
 Though all but wiped out by the effects of the war, Evans & Cogswell were able to reestablish their business in Charleston in December 1865 with new partner Irvin Walker.
 The firm, again named Walker, Evans & Cogswell, continued to do business in the Holy City until 1987.

-With Sherman’s army approaching Columbia in February 1865, the Confederate Treasury Bureau, along with the Evans and Cogswell firm, evacuated Columbia and eventually relocated to Greenville.
+With Sherman’s army approaching Columbia in February 1865, the Confederate Treasury Bureau, along with the Evans and Cogswell firm, evacuated Columbia and eventually relocated to the Piedmont region of the state.
 They were able to successfully transport approximately thirty-five printing presses from Evans & Cogswell’s plant, the engraving plates from Keatinge and Ball, and a small amount of ink, paper and other supplies.
-However, before treasury note operations could be put in operation in Greenville, the Confederacy had collapsed.
+However, before treasury note operations could be put in operation in the new location, the Confederacy had collapsed.

 - The Confederate States government contracted for the manufacture of paper currency in the form of treasury notes but did not mint Confederate coins beyond the evaluation stage.
 They took over the United States mints in New Orleans, LA, Charlotte, NC, and Dahlonega, GA, and continued to produce US coins at those facilities for a while.
 An effort to mint Confederate coins in New Orleans was cut short when that city fell to US forces.
 Only four sample half-dollar coins were struck for evaluation before New Orleans was occupied in May 1862.
 No Confederate coins were released into circulation.